Organwolf/100-days-of-code/log.md

 ### Day 3: March y, 2020

 **Today's Progress**: Worked on Javascript30 by Wesbos.
 Day 17: Sort Without articles.
 Learnt more about using map, regex and "compressing" functions by using fat arrows and turnary functions.
+Also learnt how I can parse a nodeList to an array using Array.from().

 **Thoughts**: It is good if I try to solve the Javascript30 problems on my own first before the solution is shown.